hair color application How To Remove Hair Dye Stains From Your Bathroom And Countertops

-Mastering how to dye your hair at home can be difficult.
-Aside from stressing about achieving the perfect hair color, there’s always a chance of making a mess in your bathroom.
-We’ve all been there — finishing up an at-home hair coloring session only to realize your vanity and tub resemble something straight out of a murder scene from your favorite crime TV show.
-Yikes!
+If you’re new to dyeing your hair at home, and have yet to find the perfect science behind how to achieve your desired hair color without making a massive mess, you're not alone.
+While you might be thrilled with your DIY results, that may be short-lived once you get a look at the aftermath in your bathroom.
+We’ve all been there — finishing up an at-home hair coloring session only to realize your sink or tub resemble something straight out of a murder scene from your favorite crime TV show.
 So, how does one remove hair dye stains from the shower, tub, counters, and other furniture it may have left its mark on?
-We’re sharing eight easy options you can try below.
+We’re sharing eight easy options 一 that you probably already have at home 一 to try below.

-Bathroom cleaner not cutting it?
-It’s time to turn to another household item you likely have on-hand: nail polish remover!
-Yup, acetone-based nail polish remover is a great option for removing hair dye stains from your shower, tub, and counters.
-Use a cotton ball to apply the nail polish remover to the area in question.
-Just keep in mind that this is not a good option for stains that are on a painted or finished surface, as the acetone will remove that, too!
+It’s time to turn to another beauty item you likely have on-hand: nail polish remover.
+Acetone-based nail polish remover is a great option for removing hair dye stains from your shower, tub, and counters.
+Use a cotton ball to apply the nail polish remover to the stained area.
+Just keep in mind that this is not a good option for stains that are on a painted or finished surface, as the acetone will remove that, too.

-A bit of rubbing alcohol can also help to remove a hair dye stain.
-Apply a bit onto a cotton ball and rub it over the stained area to remove.
+Rubbing alcohol can also help to remove a hair dye stain.
+Apply some onto a cotton ball and rub it over the stained area.
 Keep in mind that this is another method to steer clear of when it comes to wood finishes and painted surfaces.

-Remember how we mentioned bathroom cleaning products containing bleach?
-Well, in case you didn’t already know, bleach is a great cleansing agent, and it can be used to remove hair dye stains in your bathroom.
-Mix equal parts bleach and water, apply it to the stain, and let the formula sit for around 10 minutes.
+We mentioned that bathroom cleaning products often contain bleach, and that’s because bleach is a great cleaning agent, and can be used to remove hair dye stains in your bathroom.
+Mix equal parts bleach and water, apply it to the stain, and let the formula sit for about 10 minutes.
 When you wipe the bleach away, the stain should wipe away with it.

-You may be familiar with baking soda from your baking endeavors, but it’s also great for cleaning, and in this case, removing stains!
-To make a baking soda paste, simply mix baking soda with a bit of water.
+You may be familiar with baking soda from your baking endeavors, but it’s also great for cleaning, and in this case, removing stains.
+To make a baking soda paste which is great for scrubbing, simply mix baking soda with a bit of water.
 Rub the mixture onto the stain with a sponge until it disappears.
-Make sure to put some muscle into it!